 Submitting a reference will involve the following steps:

-- access the reference system using the link supplied to you
+- accessing the reference system using the link supplied to you

-- answer a few short questions about the applicant and their academic record
+- answering a few short questions about the applicant and their academic record

-- upload your reference letter as a PDF file or JPG/JPEG image
+- uploading your reference letter as a PDF file (see How to convert your document to PDF file format)

 Your reference letter